4 min read

 Reading trend structure

-The screenshot below shows a primary downtrend as indicated by the red arrow.
+The screenshot below shows a primary long-term downtrend.

-During the primary trend, one can start looking for weak consolidation phases and apply trendlines to those price movements.
+During the primary trend, traders start looking for weak consolidation phases and apply trendlines to those price movements.
 The low angle of the trendlines indicates that the consolidation does not have a high chance of turning into a real bullish reversal.
-The sellers still keep pushing the price very close to the bottom of the move, the higher lows are very shallow and the buyers cannot take over the price action.
-One then just has to wait until the trendline is broken and the downtrend is resumed.
+The sellers still keep pushing the price very close to the bottom of the move, while the higher lows are very shallow and the buyers cannot take over the price action.

 Trendline patterns: Wedge

-There are a few patterns in technical analysis that are based on the principles of trendlines.
+Many chart patterns in technical analysis are based on the principles of trendlines.
 The Wedge is a very popular one and we can apply our knowledge here nicely.

 The two trendlines are also converging which shows that the market is in a consolidation phase.
 The trend waves are becoming smaller and smaller and the whole market is slowing down.
-During a wedge pattern, it is best to stand aside and to not take any new positions.
-Once the trendline is broken to the upside, the wedge gets triggered and the bullish move, that was already indicated, can start.
+During a wedge pattern, it is best to stand aside and not take any new positions.
+Once the trendline is broken to the upside, the wedge gets triggered and the bullish move can start.

 Read More